WW Recipe of the Day: Nigella's Breakfast Bars

 - Store in a covered container.

-If you liked this post and recipe for Nigella’s Breakfast Bars, check out these links:
+If you like this recipe for Nigella's Breakfast Bars, you may also like:

-- Healthy Homemade Granola/Energy Bars – soft, chewy and satisfying from Ellie Krieger (4 PPV)
+- Healthy Homemade Granola/Energy Bars - soft, chewy and satisfying from Ellie Krieger (*5 WW Freestyle SmartPoints)

-- Best Healthy Homemade Maple Granola Recipe – my personal favorite (5 PointsPlus)
+- Best Healthy Homemade Maple Granola Recipe - my personal favorite (*5 WW Freestyle SmartPoints)